 We help all victims of domestic abuse and sexual violence, both female and male.
 Our male IDVA service is a specialist service which works solely with male victims.

-We have specially trained IDVAs who are based at Bradford Royal Infirmary, Airedale Hospital and various GP surgeries across the district.
+We have specially trained IDVAs who are based at Bradford Royal Infirmary and Airedale Hospital.
 Their role is to ensure you are safe, to offer support, to talk to you about the services we offer and if appropriate refer you into the service for further support once you are discharged.

-Our Independent Sexual Violence Advisors (ISVAs) can support anyone who has been the victim of sexual violence – whether this happened 2 days ago or 30 years ago.
+Our Independent Sexual Violence Advisors (ISVAs) can support anyone who has been the victim of sexual violence – no matter when the incident took place.

 Our ISVAs can support you if you are thinking about reporting the crime, or if your case is going through the criminal justice system.
 We can help you through the court process and explain what is likely to happen when a report is made to the police.